matterai/mcp-devprompts/README.md

 ## Features

 - Access GitHub Gists as MCP resources using the URI format `gist://github/{gistId}`
+- Provides a `read-gist` tool for programmatic access to gist content
 - Extracts and formats markdown content from gists
 - Supports authenticated GitHub API access to avoid rate limiting
 - Provides proper error handling for failed requests